 Patient Ally (4 videos).
 This section contains a welcome video to orient patients to the Patient Ally portal.
 There are also staff training videos for bill pay, intake documents, and how to enroll patients with Office Ally.

-Office Ally Services (4 videos).
-These trainings cover appointment reminders, prescriptions, TSI collections, and patient statement delivery.
+Office Ally Services (60+ videos).
+These trainings cover appointment reminders, prescriptions, TSI collections, patient statement delivery and more.

 Third Party Office Ally Training Videos